About the Labouré Society

 Saint Catherine Labouré ~ Pray for Us!

-The Labouré Society has been approved for inclusion in the Official Directory of the Catholic Church.
+The Labouré Society is listed in the Official Directory of the Catholic Church.

 Are student loans preventing you from pursuing your vocation?
 Contact Admissions at 651.212.4977.